 One of the most common complaints from parents of a budding violinist is spending hundreds of dollars on an instrument in which their child might soon lose interest.

-The Bunnel Basic Clearance Violin Outfit solves that problem.
+The Bunnel Premiere Clearance Violin Outfit solves that problem.
 It sells at a far lower price than comparable instruments.
 In return, it may have some minor cosmetic flaws.

 None of these flaws impact the sound or playability in any way.
 They are purely visual flaws (see image below).
 If you don’t mind a few minor flaws, you’re getting an excellent beginner’s violin for a very low price.